Enlarged Prostate (BPH)

-An enlarged prostate, or BPH, is a common condition in men older than 40.
-The prostate is normally the size of a walnut.
-It may get larger because the number of cells increases.
-This kind of BPH is called benign prostatic hyperplasia.
-It may get larger because the cells you already have get bigger.
-This kind of BPH is called benign prostatic hypertrophy.
-Benign means it is not cancer.
+An enlarged prostate (BPH) is a common condition in older adults.
+BPH develops because the number of prostate cells increases (hyperplasia) or the cells get bigger (hypertrophy).
 The prostate wraps around the urethra.
-An enlarged prostate will press on the urethra.
+An enlarged prostate can press on the urethra.
 This may cause problems with storing urine or emptying your bladder completely.

 What are the signs and symptoms of BPH?

 - Urinating 8 or more times each day